alpha-dragon-org/.github/profile/ReadMe.md

 🤓 Please read about the project in its entirety [here](https://alpha-dragon.ai/alphadragon.pdf).

-This prototype is divided into four modules that analyze aspects of the MEV activity and holder distributions of a token.
-Please consider contributing to one of the four bounties pinned below.
+The prototype is divided into four modules that analyze aspects of MEV activity and holder distributions in a token.
+Please contribute to one of the four bounties pinned below to get started.

-New module proposals can be made in the Discussions tab [here](https://github.com/orgs/alpha-dragon-org/discussions).
+Other module ideas can be proposed in the Discussions tab [here](https://github.com/orgs/alpha-dragon-org/discussions).

 ![Screenshot 2025-04-23 at 2 24 34 PM](https://github.com/user-attachments/assets/964752fe-c22d-4d18-aa41-b837014b3314)